hypo69/hypo/pytest/gemini - set 1/en/suppliers/ksp/__init__.md

 ```

-This example illustrates how you'd create tests for a class once the class's methods are implemented.
+This example illuStartes how you'd create tests for a class once the class's methods are implemented.
 Crucially, the tests now cover various scenarios and use `pytest.raises` for exception testing, making them more robust.
 Remember to replace the placeholder class and methods with your actual code.
 Remember to adapt these examples to fit your specific needs.